 Annual reporting requirements:

-Tax fillings required by the IRS and most states require the need for an accounting firm.
+Tax filings required by the IRS and most states require the need for an accounting firm.

 Lower deductibility caps: